 Funding through this program helps states develop or expand training for juvenile prosecutors and their support staff.
 The program promotes training in trial techniques, procedural law, assessing risk and protective factors for youth, and determining youths’ readiness for rehabilitation.

-Between fiscal years 2017 and 2019, OJJDP provided more than $6.5 million to build the capacity of juvenile prosecutors and attorneys who prosecute child welfare cases.
+Between FY 2017 and 2020, OJJDP provided more than $10 million to build the capacity of juvenile prosecutors and attorneys who prosecute child welfare cases.